itzdineshx/Edunet_AI_internship_2025/README.md

 - **User-Friendly Interface:**
   Designed with a modern, mobile-responsive layout and an enhanced sidebar for easy navigation.

+- **Comparison Mode (New!):**
+  Upload two images and compare their pose estimations side by side with detailed metrics for progress tracking or side-by-side analysis.

 ---

 ## Project Structure